 As it has in prior years, the Compensation Committee retained Mercer, a wholly-owned subsidiary of Marsh & McLennan Companies, Inc., to serve as its executive and director compensation consultant.
 The Compensation Committee reviewed the independence of Mercer's advisory role relative to the six consultant independence factors adopted by the SEC to guide listed companies in determining the independence of their compensation consultants, legal counsel and other advisers.
-Following its review, the Compensation Committee concluded that Mercer had no conflicts of interest and could provide the Compensation Committee with objective and independent executive and director compensation advice.
+Following its review, the Compensation Committee concluded that Mercer had no conflicts of interest and could provide the Compensation Committee and director compensation advice.